Alejogb1/job-board/blog-data/how-to-get-multiple-plots-from-multiple-learners-on-one-plot.md

 id: "how-to-get-multiple-plots-from-multiple-learners-on-one-plot"
 ---

-alright, so you're looking to cram several learning model outputs onto a single visualization. been there, done that, got the t-shirt (and probably a few gray hairs). it's a common need when you're comparing how different models are performing, or maybe you're showcasing how they converge over training epochs.
+, so you're looking to cram several learning model outputs onto a single visualization. been there, done that, got the t-shirt (and probably a few gray hairs). it's a common need when you're comparing how different models are performing, or maybe you're showcasing how they converge over training epochs.

 first thing, let's establish what we mean by 'plots'. i'm assuming you're working with some kind of numerical data, whether it's regression outputs, classification probabilities, or even loss curves. also, i'm figuring you have multiple learners – think different algorithms like linear regression, support vector machines, decision trees, or even neural nets.